CodeFreezeAI/D1F-swift-multi-line-diff/README.md

 | **Error Handling** | ❌ Basic | ✅ Enhanced with fallbacks |
 | **API Complexity** | ❌ Multiple parameters | ✅ Simple, clean API |

-**Recommendation**: Use SmartDiff methods for all new code.
+**Recommendation**: Use the enhanced core methods for all new code.
 They provide the same performance with significantly enhanced intelligence and safety. 🚀

 ## 🚀 Enhanced Truncated Diff Support with Auto-Detection